DLMPsim/DLMP/README.md

 If larger datasets are used, the following limitations may occur on a basic PC:

-insufficient RAM to load the dataset
+-insufficient RAM to load the dataset

-long training time
+-long training time

-reduced performance when using CPU-only execution
+-reduced performance when using CPU-only execution

 Users with limited hardware resources are therefore encouraged to start with the MNIST configuration, which is intended to demonstrate the simulator functionality without requiring specialized hardware.